-This calls for setting up teacher training institutes, designing courses or developing tools which can help teachers get a formal training, refresh their knowledge on a regular basis, reduce their workload or improve their performance to make classroom learning more effective.
-For instance, Simplilearn provides short-term, online certification courses for working professionals, including teachers to upgrade their skills.
-Then, there is Teachers of India, an online initiative of Azim Premji Foundation to help teachers access teaching and learning resources, adapt new classroom practices and share their knowledge with their peers.
-Guru-G, backed by India Educational Investment Fund offers a gamified platform for teaching, teacher training and certification of teachers.
+This calls for setting up teacher training institutes, designing courses, or developing tools that can help teachers get formal training, refresh their knowledge regularly, reduce their workload or improve their performance to make classroom learning more effective.
+For instance, Simplilearn provides short-term, online certification courses for working professionals, including teachers, to upgrade their skills.
+Then, there are Teachers of India, an online initiative of Azim Premji Foundation to help teachers access teaching and learning resources, adapt new classroom practices, and share their knowledge with their peers.
+Guru-G, backed by India Educational Investment Fund, offers a gamified platform for teaching, teacher training, and certification of teachers.

 4. Rural Education